danehans/cilium-demos/bgp-cp/README.md

 EOF
 ```

-You now have two k8s clusters on seperate networks that are unable to communicate with each other.
+You now have two k8s clusters on seperate networks that are unable to communicate
+with each other (until the external BGP router is setup).

 ## Install Cilium in the clusters

 Install Cilium v1.14 in the second cluster.
 Kind should have the kubectl context set for the
 `kind-cilium2` context.
 Use the `kubectl config use-context` command throughout this guide to
 change between `kind-cilium` and `kind-cilium2` contexts, e.g. `cilium` and `cilium2` clusters.

+__Note:__ Use the `install` subcommand instead of `upgrade` if this is your first Cilium install.

 ```sh
 $ helm upgrade --kube-context kind-cilium2 --install cilium cilium/cilium --namespace kube-system --version 1.14.0 --values - <<EOF